trjahnke/PyWiki/README.md

 - add this to Travis CI for build tests
     - build tests for this
 - update this with Coveralls
-- setup env vars for heuroku deploys and local testing
+- setup env vars for heroku deploys and local testing
 - setup a database to store queries